 The Energy Concierge program is a residential advisory service that was originally approved as part of the 2019 Utility 2.0 filing.
 It was established to hire six Staff to make in-home visits to 2,000 customers wishing to learn more about energy efficiency and DER options available to meet their specific needs, including MyAccount, energy insights capability, and rate comparison tools.
 The goal was a minimum of 100 post-visit purchases or installations of EE and DER.
 The program was proposed to run from August 2020 through July 2021, however, the Energy Concierge program is currently on hold due to the Covid 19 pandemic.
 The originally approved budget was \$4.08M, spanning three years. (\$1.59M capital, \$2.49M O&M).
 Also, as of Quarter 2 of 2021, of the budgeted funding, PSEG LI has not incurred any expenses.
-No BCA was developed by PSEG LI for this program because it is a pilot program and the Company stated that it is "committed to testing the relevant hypotheses and measuring success of these initiatives against the proposed target metrics."42 The program metrics include the Number of Energy Visits Conducted and the Number of purchases and installations of EE and DER products.43
+No BCA was developed by PSEG LI for this program because it is a pilot program and the Company stated that it is "committed to testing the relevant hypotheses and measuring success of these initiatives against the proposed target metrics."
+The program metrics include the Number of Energy Visits Conducted and the Number of purchases and installations of EE and DER products.
+The program of the products of the program of the products of the product of the product of the product of the product of the products of the produ

 The Energy Concierge Pilot completed 67 virtual appointments with customers in its 6 weeks of a soft launch to friends, family in 2020, and no follow-up measures were tracked.
-Only four contractors were trained for this pilot (but were not engaged in program implementation due to the Pandemic), however PSEG LI states that, "When the program re-launches, PSEG LI's intent is to use 6 contractors per the original plan."44
+Only four contractors were trained for this pilot (but were not engaged in program implementation due to the Pandemic), however PSEG LI states that, "When the program re-launches, PSEG LI's intent is to use 6 contractors per the original plan."